gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 - `CheckWord`:
     - Ensures that a game exists and is in the correct status;
     - Validates that the submitted word length is five and is in lowercase;
-    - Sends a "CheckWord" message to the first program;
+    - Sends a "CheckWord" message to the Wordle program;
     - Utilizes the `exec::wait()` or `exec::wait_for()` function to await a reply;
     - Sends a reply to notify the user that the move was successful.